abigailStev/lag_spectra/README.md

 # lag_spectra
 Computes and plots frequency lags, energy lags, and covariance spectra for cross-spectral analysis of a time series.
-The cross spectra and power spectra are read in as a FITS file, created in ccf.py.
+The cross spectra and power spectra are read in as a FITS file.

 ## Contents